Charlotte Bunch

 Charlotte Anne Bunch (born October 13, 1944) is an American feminist author and organizer in women's rights and human rights movements.
 Bunch is currently the founding director and senior scholar at the Center for Women's Global Leadership at Rutgers University in New Brunswick, New Jersey.
 She is also a distinguished professor in the Department of Women's and Gender Studies at Rutgers.

 Biography

-Bunch, one of four children to Charles Pardue Bunch and Marjorie Adelaide (King) Bunch, was born in West Jefferson, North Carolina.
+Bunch, one of four children to Charles Pardue Bunch and Marjorie Adelaide (King) Bunch, was born in West Jefferson, North Carolina, on October 13, 1944.
 That same year, her family moved to Artesia, New Mexico.
-She attended public schools in Artesia before enrolling at Duke University in 1962.
+She attended public schools in Artesia, before enrolling at Duke University in 1962.

-She was a history major at Duke and graduated magna cum laude in 1966, and was involved with many groups such as the Young Women's Christian Association and the Methodist Student Movement.
+She was a history major at Duke and graduated magna cum laude in 1966, and was involved with many groups, such as the Young Women's Christian Association and the Methodist Student Movement.
 Bunch has said that she participated in "pray-ins" organized by the Methodist Student Movement at Duke University, but later took a "break" from Christianity because of the homophobia within the religion.

 She has been extremely active in political movements for decades and is openly lesbian.
 She found inspiration for being a women's and human rights activist through her family's dedication to "activism as good works."